metalizzsas/NusterKit/.changeset/loud-carrots-smoke.md

 "@metalizzsas/nuster-turbine": patch
 ---

-feat: will restart `WPE` & `proxy` services after an update has been installed
+feat: will restart `wpe` & `proxy` services after an update has been installed